 - the personal licence held by the premises manager is revoked or suspended

-Then the premises licence holder, must, not later than seven days after the occurrence of the event, giveto the Licensing Board.
-(Section 54 Licensing (Scotland) Act 2005.
+Then the premises licence holder, must, not later than 7 days after the occurrence of the event, give notice to the Licensing Board under Section 54 of the Licensing (Scotland) Act 2005.
 A copy of the form to advise of the notification of resignation or dismissal can be found in the downloads section of this page.

-If the premises licence holder fails to notify the Board within 7 days of any of the events above having taken place then the premises licence will be varied by the Board to remove the premises manager.
+If the premises licence holder fails to notify the Board within 7 days of the events above having taken place, then the premises licence will be varied by the Board to remove the premises manager.
 This would result in the premises not being able to sell alcohol until this had been rectified by means of a variation application.

-If you have given notice to the Board within 7 days as mentioned above then you must nominate a new designated premises manager within a period of 6 weeks from the date of the occurrence above.
+If you have given notice to the Board within 7 days as mentioned above then you as the licence holder must nominate a new designated premises manager within a period of 6 weeks from the date of the occurrence above.

-When you are ready within the 6 week period, to name a new person as your designated premises manager then you need tofor a variation to your premises licence.
-This application can only be made by the premises licence holder.
-You need to ensure that the person you are going to nominate is not currently named as a designated premises manager at any other premises within Scotland and is up to date.
+Once you are ready, within the 6 week period, to name a new person as your designated premises manager then you need to apply for a variation to your premises licence.
+This application can only be made by the premises licence holder and you need to ensure that the person you are going to nominate is not currently named as a designated premises manager at any other premises within Scotland and that their refresher training is up to date.
 A copy of the application can be found in the downloads section of this page.

 Details of how to make the application and a note on how to pay the fee are contained in the guidance notes attached to the application.

-If your application is correctly completed it will be processed without delay and will take effect immediately.
-You will be advised as soon as the application has been processed.
+If your application is correctly completed it will be processed without delay and will take effect immediately and you will be advised as soon as the application has been processed.

 Before submitting your application please check that: